Youth unemployment: Assistance and dependency

-Many countries around the world provide income assistance to support unemployed youth until labour market and economic conditions improve.
+Many countries around the world provide income assistance to support unemployed youths until their labour market and economic conditions improve.
 Although this support is strictly related to obligations in terms of active job search and training, it has led to an emerging debate on whether or not it creates dependency among the youth and has a detrimental effect on them.
-In September 2014, David Cameron announced that he would cut housing and employment benefits for 18- to 21-year-olds by £3,000 to £23,000 to reduce dependency on government assistance and redirect funding to targeted programmes for increased learning and training opportunities.
+In September 2014, David Cameron announced that he plans to cut housing and employment benefits for 18- to 21-year-olds by £3,000 to £23,000 to reduce dependency on government assistance and redirect funding to targeted programs for increased learning and training opportunities.
+The prime minister states, "At heart, I want us to effectively abolish youth unemployment.
+I want us to end the idea that aged 18 you can leave school, go and leave home, claim unemployment benefit and claim housing benefit."
+Under this plan, "most unemployed 18 to 21-year-olds would also be barred [preventing them] from claiming housing benefit in order to leave home."